What is a VPN?

 - Slow refund if asking for money back

-There is one package on offer as well as a NordVPN free trial, albeit this is only a 3-day trial.
+There is one package on offer and a NordVPN free trial, albeit this is only a 3-day trial.
 Month by month purchase is expensive, but this drops dramatically for a lock-in period of 3 years.

 1 Month – $11.95

-NordVPN is well catered for on security as it uses above industry standard encryption.
-This does impact on its connection speeds especially if using their double data protection.
+NordVPN is well catered for on security as it uses above industry-standard encryption.
+This does impact its connection speeds, especially if using their double data protection.